romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 - Only root and an authenticated user with Kerberos will have access to the mount of the junction path **AND** all volumes from this junction path.

 We can conclude that setting up the junction path with Kerberos will create a least privileged permission set for the whole tree, even if ```sys```  is defined for underlying volumes.
 Presenting the data path through NFSv4 with Kerberos authentication enforced a valid ticket for all services and users that would interact with the filesystem, even when a different authentication construct is forced at the export level, the Kerberos authentication takes precedence and enforces a least privileged permission set.

-## Background
-In a Kubernetes environment, integrating Kerberos with an NFSv4 configuration with ONTAP using Trident, the NetApp Container Storage Interface (CSI) driver, combines storage orchestration with secure, strong authentication and encryption.
-This approach requires coordinating the Kubernetes nodes, the CSI driver, and the Kerberos authentication system to provision and mount volumes for pods dynamically.

-A cloud-native application workload running without an interactive shell environment will require a valid Kerberos ticket to access the file system without encountering any 'permission denied' operations.
-Then the application layer would handle authentication using a framework like OpenID Connect (OIDC), not limited to, to bring capabilities like user login through relying parties using their preferred identity provider(s).

-Some legacy applications would call for an interactive shell environment with one or multiple users to run the application or even access the Pod to interact with the application.
-When integrating with Kerberos, all users who will interact with the filesystem in any fashion will require a valid Kerberos ticket to avoid any permission denied operations.
-This represents a challenge during application deployment, and the code may need refactoring.

-!!! warning
-    This document should be considered a Request for Comments reference, rather than a solution brief or technical report.

 ### Architectural components
 - Kubernetes Control Plane: Manages all cluster resources, including Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).